-In order to use PyXLL you will need to be running Microsoft Excel for Windows.
+In order to use PyXLL you will need to be running Microsoft Excel for Windows using an Intel x86 or x86_64 processor.

 A minimum of Microsoft Windows XP is required.